Leo Lion Foundation

 - Long-term commitment: Partnerships span many years (often 8-16+ years), indicating they seek deep, transformational relationships rather than project-based funding.

-- Values-driven selection: Alignment of organizational values with foundation leadership is explicitly stated as essential - this is about shared philosophy, not just shared mission.
+- Values-driven selection: Alignment of organisational values with foundation leadership is explicitly stated as essential - this is about shared philosophy, not just shared mission.

-- Trustee connections matter: With trustees connected to Habitat for Humanity, Pathways Education, and construction/housing sectors, organizations in these networks may have higher visibility.
+- Trustee connections matter: With trustees connected to Habitat for Humanity, Pathways Education, and construction/housing sectors, organisations in these networks may have higher visibility.

 - Geographic specificity: Strong focus on East/Southern Africa (Uganda, Zambia, Mozambique) and UK-based SEND services suggests new partnerships will likely fall within these parameters.